 Do you know that how you sit and use your body will affect your baby’s place in the uterus?
 We recognize that the whole 9-month pregnancy phase can be uncomfortable, particularly if you have to sit behind a desk to work.

 When you’re pregnant and living, there are a few things to keep an eye out for.
 As a result, in this article, we’ll tell you how to sit in an office chair during pregnancy.

 How To Sit In An Office Chair During Pregnancy?

 When you’re pregnant, good posture refers to how you keep your body when standing, sitting, or lying down.
 The target is to achieve spine alignment.
-This means it’s important to choose the best spot that puts the least amount of pressure on your back.
+Therefore, choosing the best spot that puts the least pressure on your back is important.

 There are easy tips you can do to ensure proper body balance if you have done your part to ensure an ergonomic office system.
-Here are the safest seating positions for pregnant women:
+For example, here are the safest seating positions for pregnant women:

 - When seated, make sure your shoulders are drawn back and neutral.
 Maintain a straight back when doing so.
 Your buttocks should be in line with the chair’s backrest.

 - Place all of your feet equally on the cement.
 Your elbows and knees must be at a 90-degree angle, and your pelvis should be slightly upward.

 - Your elbows and hips should be in line with your ears.
 Imagine a straight line stretching from your ears to your shoulders to your knees to your legs.
 This straight-line position is referred to as a neutral position.